Up

 Key features in VaRtools include:

-The covariance VaR function calculates VaR and CVaR for portfolios containing instruments linearly dependent on market variables (like stocks, cash-flow mapped bonds, foreign exchange exposures).
+The analytic VaR function calculates VaR and CVaR for portfolios containing instruments linearly dependent on market variables (like stocks, cash-flow mapped bonds, foreign exchange exposures).
+The analytic VaR model is also referred to as the parametric VaR model or the Linear model.

 For portfolios containing both linear and non-linear assets (eg options) .
 The prices for any number of instruments can be simultaneously simulated in a correlated fashion using the Cholesky decomposition of the covariance between individual assets.